DataDog/apps/docs/en/programming-model.md

     - `debug_mode_url`: The URL of the app’s Main Iframe used when [debug mode](https://a.cl.ly/NQuJdXep) is enabled, defaults to localhost.
 Useful to quickly switch between development and production versions of the app.
     - `features` : A list of the app’s enabled features along with config.
 The config schema will be different for each feature.
 See below.

-- `proxyScopes` : A list of the app’s enabled scopes.
-See below.

 ## Main Controller IFrame

 All apps with UI Extensions must include a **Main Controller IFrame** that successfully interfaces with Datadog through the SDK.
 The Main Controller IFrame is mounted in the background on every page and is responsible for various administrative actions executed on behalf of the entire application, including storing secrets and managing Datadog authentication credentials. **If the main controller IFrame does not successfully handshake with Datadog, your app may not function properly**.